-- 1.4.2 Whilst every effort has been made to detect defects within the subject tree, no guarantee can be given as to the absolute safety or otherwise of any individual tree.
-This report represents a survey and should not be construed to be a detailed tree inspection report.
-Any recommendations given are intended to reduce the likelihood of tree collapse and are intended to reduce the likelihood of tree collapse but absolute safety is not a realistic goal; even apparently sound trees can fail particularly during inclement weather eg Gale force winds of 8 (39 46 mph) may result in the shedding of small twigs and branches whereas Gale force 10 winds (55 63 mph) may result in trees being uprooted.
-All recommendations are given in the context of the site's current usage; any change will dictate a further survey. - 1.4.3 The findings and recommendations contained within this report are, assuming its recommendations are observed, valid for a period of twelve months from the date of survey.
-Trees are living organisms subject to change best practice dictates they are inspected on a regular basis for reasons of safety. - 1.4.4 Where trees were clad with ivy (Hedera helix) or where dense twig growth obscured the tree trunk, this was recorded in the Tree Survey Schedule.
-The inspection of such trees is impeded; ivy and twig growth should be removed and a further inspection carried out. - 1.4.5 The expertise of the author of this report is ARBORICULTURE, any non-arboricultural references made within this report are made as a lay person.
+- 1.4.2 Whilst every effort has been made to detect defects within the subject trees, no guarantee can be given as to the absolute safety or otherwise of any individual tree.
+This report represents a survey and should not be construed to be a detailed tree inspection report; trees comprising groups were assessed as such and individuals within were not subject to inspection.
+Any recommendations given are intended to reduce the likelihood of tree collapse but absolute safety is not a realistic goal; even apparently sound trees can fail particularly during inclement weather eg Gale force winds of 8 (39 46 mph) may result in the shedding of small twigs and branches whereas Gale force 10 winds (55 63 mph) may result in trees being uprooted.
+All recommendations are given in the context of the site's current usage; any change will dictate a further survey. - 1.4.3 Where trees were clad with ivy (Hedera helix) or where dense twig growth obscured the tree trunk, this was recorded in the Tree Survey Schedule.
+The inspection of such trees is impeded; ivy and twig growth should be removed and a further inspection carried out. - 1.4.4 The findings and recommendations contained within this report are, assuming its recommendations are observed, valid for a period of twelve months from the date of survey.
+Trees are living organisms subject to change best practice dictates they are inspected on a regular basis for reasons of safety. - 1.4.5 My expertise is ARBORICULTURE, any non-arboricultural references made within this report are made as a lay person.